glitchgirl/notes/AWS/certifieddevelopernote.md

  - virtual networking environment
  - personal data centre
  - Internet Gateway (IGW)
+   - allows your vpc access to the internet
+   - performs network address translation for instances that have a public ip
  - Virtual Private Gateway (VPN Gateway)
  - Routing Tables
+  - where network traffic is directed
+  - each subnet in your vpc must be associted with a route table
+  - one route table a time per subnet, but one table can be used by multiple subnets
  - Network access control lists (NACLS) - stateless
  - Security Groups (SG) stateful
+  - a virtual firewall at the instance level
+  - inbound and outboound
+  - all traffic is blocked by defautl unless a rule specifically allows it
+  - 60 rules per group
  - Public submets
  - Private subnets
  - Nat gateway